 Yes, if your research project involves active data collection.
 IRB regulations require that ALL research involving intervention or interaction with human participants, regardless of whether or not identifying information is being collected, must be submitted for review prior to beginning the study.
 If your research involves the use of existing data collected from human participants (e.g., secondary datasets, existing biological samples), but there are no identifiers linking human participants to the data/samples themselves, then the activity may not require IRB review and may be considered "not human participant research".
 Please see the IRB's Decision Tree or contact the IRB staff for further guidance.

 Yes, studies conducted by Cornell undergraduate and graduate students need IRB approval, if the project fits the definitions of "research" and "human participants" as described above.
-If the project is to be used in classroom setting only to teach research methods, the project may not constitute human participant research.
+If the project is to be used in the classroom setting only to teach research methods (i.e., only only intended to meet a class requirement), the project may not constitute human participant research.
 However, this means that at no point during or after the conclusion of the course can the results or the data be used for publication, presentation, or other research purposes.
 Therefore, students should discuss these limitations with their instructor or faculty advisor so that they can determine whether IRB review is necessary.

 Yes, researchers can be subjects in their own studies.
 However, Cornell policy regards this type of research (investigator self-experimentation) as research with human participants, and generally requires the same review and approval as research that recruits other people as subjects.